LeeMurray/PromptLibrary/README.md

 # Some Help
-- Create a folder Add File > Write folder name and follow with "/"
+- When editing in GitHub and want to create a folder Add File > Write folder name and follow with "/"